iiAku/kolibri-frontend/documentation/index.md

 #### Bakers

-The only contract in Kollibri which holds XTZ is the CDP contract.
+The only contract in Kolibri which holds XTZ is the CDP contract.
 CDPs are controlled by a user and can set their own baker of their choosing.
 This prevents centralization and enables CDP owners to make individual and rational economic decisions for the protocol.

 ### Components